the1lab/1lab/src/Cat/Instances/Sets/Cocomplete.lagda.md

 guessed, honestly) --- so it remains to show that the `injections are monic`{.Agda ident=injections-are-monic}, the `summands intersect`{.Agda ident=summands-intersect}, and the intersections of different summands are empty.
-The intersections are cheap: Sets is finitely complete, so all pullbacks exist, in particular the pullback of $F_i \to \sum F \ot F_j$.
+The intersections are cheap: Sets is [[finitely complete]], so all pullbacks exist, in particular the pullback of $F_i \to \sum F \ot F_j$.